-It should be emphasized that behavioral and other non-pharmacological treatments are not antipharmacological.
+It should be emphasized that behavioral and other non-pharmacological treatments are not anti-pharmacological.
 The combination of both pharmacological and non-pharmacological treatment has been shown to be superior to each individually and appear to maximize long-term therapeutic benefit.
+It is a mistake to view pharmacological vs. behavioral treatment strategies as adversarial, contradictory, or oppositional.

 In addition, effective non-pharmacological therapies help to ensure pharmacological treatment compliance which has been shown to be a significant problem with headache patients.
+Barriers to the use of abortive and preventive medications have been identified and have been found to be limiting factors in treatment efficacy.
+Modifying maladaptive behaviors which undermine adherence to pharmacological treatment is a critical component in the treatment of migraine and chronic migraine.
+This underscores the reality that pharmacological treatment involves a series of behaviors, and therefore, should be considered "behavior therapy" as well as a non-pharmacological treatment strategy.

 The American Academy of Neurology-U.S.Consortium noted a variety of reasons that cause migraine patients to seek behavioral and other non-pharmacological treatment for migraine headache.
 These include: